Yomaruichi/CS11FinalProject/README.md

 - placed the entire grid puzzle sliding thing under a class (just use {CLASSNAME}.{FUNCTIONNAME}({ARGUMENTS}) to call it)
 - blue is for difficulty rating placeholder
 - green is for timer placeholder

+PS
+there may be legacy code in the project